gildahl/arcadeVFE/README.md

 GameInfo
 ========
 **arcadeVFE** supports display of detailed Game Information that may be viewed by simply accessing the desktop viewport on your headset.
+This information comes from the included files, [`history.xml`](https://www.arcade-history.com/index.php?page=download) and [`gameinfo.dat`](https://mameinfo.mameworld.info/), and can also include pictures of your choice--for example, flyers, pcbs, or pictures of real cab control panels (which can be very handy as a reference in the Candy Cab rooms of ATC).
 Pages on this screen may be changed by clicking on the left or right side of the screen using your motion controller, using by using mapped controller buttons, or by using the left/right arrow keys on your keyboard.<br/>

 <img width="900" alt="GameInfo" src="https://github.com/user-attachments/assets/95714c3d-6ec2-47fd-9b52-2e0b974b17e3" /><br/>